 Another Pro feature may make its way to all four iPhone 13 models: the LiDAR sensor.
 The cool AR apps are one benefit of this hardware, which is an area that Apple will continue to push with its rumored Apple Glass AR headset somewhere on the horizon.
 Those who don’t care about AR will still benefit from LiDAR as it can apply that wealth of depth data to portraits or other photos where you want to introduce bokeh.

 For iPhone fans looking longingly at the massive 10x optical and 100x digital zoom capabilities of the Galaxy S21 Ultra, there have also been rumors of Apple looking into folding/periscope camera suppliers, including Samsung itself.
 Apple presently sticks to a fairly modest zoom, exclusively on the Pro models, that is more akin to a portrait lens than a true telephoto.
+We are most likely a year or two away from these efforts coming to fruition though.

 On the other end of the zoom range, analyst Ming-Chi Kuo claimed that Apple will introduce dramatically improved ultra-wide sensors for the iPhone 13 Pro models, moving to an f/1.8 6p six-element lens from the current f/2.4 5p five-element lens.
 This would be a massive boost to low-light performance for the ultra-wide, among other benefits.